kermitt2/biblio-glutton/Readme.md

 ### Full raw bibliographical reference matching

-Runtime corresponds to a processing on a single machine running Glutton REST API server, Elasticsearch and GROBID evaluation with CRF for the citation model, with CrossRef index dated Sept.
+Runtime corresponds to a processing on a single machine running Glutton REST API server, Elasticsearch and GROBID evaluation with CRF for the citation model, with Crossref index dated Sept.
 2021.

 ```
 ======= GLUTTON API =======